Getting Started Guide: The Klaviyo Basics

 We will also stop to ask you “Journey Check” questions and suggest the next steps that best apply to your particular needs.
 We may also suggest areas to further consider or review before you proceed ahead.
 Feel free to explore all sections as you find them useful.
 We also have many other resources available through our full Help Center, Klaviyo Academy, the Klaviyo Community, on-demand strategy sessions, and live training sessions.

 Klaviyo provides you the ability to seamlessly integrate with many ecommerce platforms.
 Once connected, you can leverage granular data about your customers to tailor your marketing.
 It’s important to set up your store integration correctly and to your specific needs.
-You will also have the ability to set up your ecommerce store when you first log into Klaviyo.
+You will also have the ability to set up your ecommerce store via the Setup Wizard when you first log in to Klaviyo.

-Klaviyo also offers the ability to integrate with other third-party applications outside of ecommerce platforms, such as other email sending platforms (ESPs) and customer relationship management (CRMs).
+Klaviyo also offers the ability to integrate with other platforms outside of ecommerce, such as other email sending platforms (ESPs), customer relationship management (CRMs), and more.

 Before you proceed ahead, we want to ensure you’re on the right path